 Film Talk: Call Jane

-The Atlantic’s Shirley Li will interview the filmmakers and cast from the upcoming film Call Jane.
+The Atlantic’s Shirley Li interviewed the filmmakers and cast from the upcoming film Call Jane.
 The project, set in the late 1960s, examines the fight for women’s rights.
 Join the director Phyllis Nagy, the producer Robbie Brenner, and the actors Elizabeth Banks, Grace Edwards, Wunmi Mosaku, and Sigourney Weaver for this timely conversation.

 Unlock unlimited access to The Atlantic, including exclusive events for subscribers.
 Join us today and help ensure a bright future for independent journalism.Subscribe